HongjianTang/obsidian-ai-interface/README.md

 Are you a developer annoyed by having to build and update a separate system for each plugin—keeping track of model lists, local setups, and custom endpoints?

 If so, check out AI Interface.
-It’s a one-stop solution that simplifies all your AI/LLM settings for Obsidian.
+It's a one-stop solution that simplifies all your AI/LLM settings for Obsidian.

 ## What It Does